-TCC has five campuses throughout in Fort Worth, Arlington and Hurst.
+TCC has five campuses located in Fort Worth, Arlington and Hurst.

-TCC offers four types of degrees–Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Science–in addition to certificates of completion and several continuing education programs.
+We offer four types of degrees - Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Science-with choices for more than 60 credit degree programs.
+We also offer more than 120 certificates of completion and 14 marketable skills achievement awards, associated with the degree programs.

 Mission statement: Tarrant County College provides affordable and open access to quality teaching and learning.